 to Michele for educating me and for providing the audio description for the film.
 The audio description of the film has added another dimension and has made it possible for everyone to enjoy the film.
 I am forever grateful to Michele for all that she is doing to educate people about the need for audio description.
 She is truly a pleasure to work with and I hope to continue our work together in future projects.

 Lives Well Lived

 Michele Spitz voiced the audio descriptions for the documentary film, Dealt of which

-film where (for years) a blind person could only hear into a full sensory and 'visual'
+a film where (for years) a blind person could only hear into a full sensory and

 Michele did a fantastic job on our film, Dealt.
 Her enthusiasm for audio descriptions is second to none and vibrantly shines through in her excellent work.
 Michele's attention to detail and joyful attitude made for a wonderful experience, and I look forward to working with her again on my next project!

 It was a wonderful experience working with Michele Spitz on the audio description for

 my documentary feature, How Sweet the Sound - The Blind Boys of Alabama, the first film about this legendary gospel group.
 Michele’s clear, direct, nuanced and sensitive audio description is a terrific addition to this ten-years in the making project, and her commitment to making film available to blind and visually impaired audiences is unparalleled.
 One of the most compelling moments in this process came when two members of the Blind Boys of Alabama attended the closing night screening of the

 film at the ReelAbilities New York Disability Film Festival and were able to actually

 listen to the audio description using headsets with a very enthusiastic live audience, experiencing the film as they would not have otherwise.
 Now the Blind Boys of